cdl-geneseo/ald/wiki/citing-your-sources.md

 - The URL of the web page with the information in question
 - The name of the website
 - A title for the citation
+- An author last name for the website (if appropriate)
+- An author first name for the website (if appropriate)
+- One or more additional last name/first name pairs if needed
+- A publisher for the website (if appropriate)
 - The date the website was retrieved for the information in question

 To cite a scientist's page from [Visualizing Women in Science](https://diglib.amphilsoc.org/womeninscience/), then, we'll need the URL of the page for that scientist.
 We'll use the following convention to title the citation: